Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-HA-Cluster.md

 the Alluxio HA cluster, so that the client knows how to discover the Alluxio leading master.
 There are two ways to specify the HA Alluxio service address on the client side:

-### Pre-configured Applications with Configuration Parameters
+### Specify Alluxio Service in Configuration Parameters

-- When connecting to an Alluxio HA cluster using embedded journal, Alluxio clients need the `alluxio.master.rpc.addresses` information to decide the node addresses to query to find out the Alluxio leading master which is serving rpc requests.
-  - Examples: `alluxio.master.rpc.addresses=master_hostname_1:19998,master_hostname_2:19998,
- master_hostname_3:19998`

-- When connecting to an Alluxio HA cluster using Zookeeper, the following properties are needed to connect to Zookeeper to get the leading master information.
-  - `alluxio.zookeeper.enabled=true`
-  - `alluxio.zookeeper.address=<ZOOKEEPER_ADDRESS>`
-    - The ZooKeeper address must be specified when `alluxio.zookeeper.enabled` is enabled.
-    - Multiple ZooKeeper addresses can be specified by delimiting with commas

-When the application is configured with these parameters, the Alluxio URI can be simplified to `alluxio:///path`, since the HA cluster information is already configured.
+Users can also pre-configure the service address of an Alluxio HA cluster in environment variables or site properties, and then connect to the service using Alluxio URI like to `alluxio:///path` where the required connection details to the HA cluster information is already configured with these parameters.
 For example, if using Hadoop, you can configure the properties in `core-site.xml`, and then use the Hadoop CLI with an Alluxio URI.